Emotional Wellbeing Support

 These visits are facilitated by Jo Lederer, an experienced antenatal teacher and postnatal wellbeing support practitioner with many years experience of listening to and supporting parents across the transition to parenthood.

-Home visits are offered on a "pay what you can afford" basis, with a suggested contribution of £30 per visit but no obligation.
+Home visits are offered on a "pay what you can afford" basis.

 Home visits are dependent upon availabilty.